Restaurant in Revigliasco, Italy

 What the Numbers Tell You

-A 4.5 rating from 1,319 reviewers at a €€ restaurant is a strong signal.
 At this price tier, negative experiences often generate proportionally more reviews, so maintaining a 4.5 average at volume suggests the kitchen delivers reliably, not just occasionally.
 The Michelin Plate adds a professional culinary opinion to that crowd-sourced consensus.
 Together, they make a reasonable case that the risk of a bad experience here is low, which matters when the occasion is important enough to make the trip from Turin.

 Practical Details

-Reservations: Easy to secure , book ahead for weekend dinners or special occasions, but this is not a venue with a multi-week wait.
+Reservations: Easy to secure, book ahead for weekend dinners or special occasions, but this is not a venue with a multi-week wait.
 Budget: €€, making it accessible for a celebratory dinner without the financial commitment of a fine dining blowout.
 Dress: No dress code is specified; smart casual is a safe and comfortable choice for a Piedmontese taverna setting.
-Getting there: Revigliasco sits in the hills above Moncalieri, south of Turin , driving is the practical option; factor in the hill approach when planning.
+Getting there: Revigliasco sits in the hills above Moncalieri, south of Turin, driving is the practical option; factor in the hill approach when planning.
 Nearby: For hotels and wineries in the area, see our Revigliasco hotels guide and our Revigliasco wineries guide.

 Piedmont Context

 Piedmont is one of Italy's strongest culinary regions, with a tradition that runs from white truffles and Barolo in Alba to the careful pasta-making of the Langhe.
-Agnolotti is a regional touchstone: the filling varies by village, and a kitchen's version tells you where it sits in that tradition.
+Agnolotti is a regional touchstone: the filling varies by village, a kitchen's version tells you where it sits in that tradition.
 For diners who want to track Piedmontese cooking across different price points and registers, La Taverna di Fra' Fiusch sits comfortably in the serious-but-accessible tier.
 Compare it with Antica Corona Reale in Cervere or Locanda Sant'Uffizio Enrico Bartolini in Cioccaro if you want to see how the region's Piedmontese cooking scales up in ambition and price.
 For broader Italian reference points across different styles, Piazza Duomo in Alba represents the region's fine dining ceiling, while venues like Uliassi in Senigallia, Enoteca Pinchiorri in Florence, Le Calandre in Rubano, Enrico Bartolini in Milan, and Casa Perbellini 12 Apostoli in Verona show what Italian cooking looks like at the highest end across the country.

 The Verdict